gbm1015/Python_Challenge/README.md

 ## Background

-In this homework assignment, I wrote python code to analyze 2 real application scenarios: a company's financial data, and candidates' election data.
+I wrote python code to analyze 2 real application scenarios: a company's financial data, and candidates' election data.

 ### Before reading the homework csv data files and coding in Python